The Concentration in English

 The Junior Seminar

 An introduction to the methods of research and the arts of criticism, taken in the fall of junior year.
 Concentrators choose one from a menu of five or six seminars when they sign into the department as sophomores.
-The courses are typical (ranging from Emily Dickinson to Theater and Sacrifice), but all of them involve intensive practice in the reading and writing of literary criticism.
-The fall junior paper is written in conjunction with the seminar, with the seminar instructor as adviser.
+The courses are topical (ranging from Emily Dickinson to Theater and Sacrifice), but all of them involve intensive practice in the reading and writing of literary criticism.
+During Junior Seminar students will begin work on their Junior Paper, under the guidance of the Seminar Leader.
+During the spring term, JP work will continue, with the Seminar Leader acting as the student's JP advisor.

 During the Junior Fall, students should plan a program of departmental courses for the next two years.
 The planned coursework for the Junior spring and Senior year should be discussed with the Junior Seminar leader, who signs the SCORE sheet and acts as the junior advisor during the fall term.